SuttonNet

 Our content policy

+Our Development & Hosting Agreement includes webpage content requirements for all websites hosted on our server.
 Obviously, content that is defamatory, in breach of copyright, pornographic or otherwise illegal is out.
-As for other content: it's not our intention to censor websites for manipulative political purposes, to control thought, or as a PC crusade; but we do have limits to what we allow to be published on our server.
-It's a matter of conscience.
+As for other content: it's not our intention to censor websites for manipulative political purposes, to control thought, or as a self-righteous moralistic crusade; but we do have limits to what we allow to be published on our server.

-Your freedom of speech matters.
-So does our freedom of conscience.
+It's a matter of the company owners' conscience.
+Your freedom of speech matters and so does our freedom of conscience.
 You're free to publish what you will on your own website - but maybe not while it's utilising our services.

 Our viewpoint

 The Suttons believe we are answerable for how we use our resources, skills and time, to a loving God who has clear, trustworthy guidelines as to right and wrong behaviour by human beings.
 We stand for personal responsibility of every human being for their own actions and inactions.
+People, & thus the businesses that they operate, have inherent responsibilities and privileges.
+Freedom is one.
+Freewill and freedom of conscience are foundational responsibilities/rights.

 Under freedom of speech, are people free to proclaim anything?
 Yes and no, in our view.